brct-james/guild-golems/README.md

 - `GET: /api/v0/users/{username}` returns the public user data
 - `GET: /api/v0/my/account` returns the private user data (includes token)
 - `GET: /api/v0/my/golems` list all golems owned
-- `GET: /api/v0/my/golems/invokers` list all invoker golems owned
+- `GET: /api/v0/my/golems/{archetype}` list all golems owned filtered by archetype
 - `GET: /api/v0/my/golem/{symbol}` get info on the specified golem
 - `GET: /api/v0/my/rituals` list all known rituals
 - `GET: /api/v0/my/rituals/{ritual}` show information on a particular ritual
 - `POST: /api/v0/my/rituals/{ritual}` attempt to do the given ritual
 - - `summon-invoker` Spend mana to summon a new invoker, who can be used to help generate even more mana.
+- - `summon-harvester` Spend mana to summon a new harvester, who can be used to gather resources from nodes in the world.

 ### Response Codes